 It's very important for you and your baby that you seek help.
 There's treatment and support available, and the sooner you get help, the sooner you’ll start to feel like yourself again.

-- parents and babies can have long-lasting mental health problems
+- parents and babies can have long-lasting mental health issues

 - previous mental health problems are more likely to come back during pregnancy